kassabry/Bayesian-Optimization-for-Perturbation/README.md

 Files/Folders:

-* bayesian_optimizer.ipynb: Notebook that contains our runs of the Bayesian Optimzer used to create the unbiased and biased molecules.
+* Kinome-Scale Generative Machine Learning Framework.ipynb: Notebook that contains our runs of the Bayesian Optimzer used to create the unbiased and biased molecules.
 * visualization_notebook.ipynb: Notebook used to visualize some of the results from the Bayesian Optimizer.
 * Fingerprinting_Similarity.ipynb: Notebook containing examples of similarity testing and implementation
 * chemvae and models: Folders containing the library of models and architecture used to build and compile ChemVAE (description of model files below)